Lego Friends: Development

 Before the launch of the Lego Friends range, The Lego Group had previously targeted both boys and girls in its marketing.
 An American commercial in 1955 depicted both young boys and young girls playing with Lego.
 In 1974, the Lego minifigure was introduced, with a female minifigure introduced two months after the male minifigures.
-By 1979, the company had begun to specifically target girls with the launch of Scala jewellery.
+By 1979, the company had begun to specifically target girls with the launch of Scala jewelry.
 In 1981, a young girl holding her Lego creation was showcased in a Lego advert.
 In 1994, the Belville product line was introduced for girls, which focused on a fairytale theme and did not include minifigures or buildable toys.
 Scala was later resurrected in 1997, which emphasised gender roles.

+In October 1999, Lego released a computer game for Windows PC titled Lego Friends.
+The game followed five girls as they "do all the things [girls] enjoy most -- from being part of a girls 'gang' to playing in a band."
+According to Lego, this game "was created as a sort of experiment, the byproduct of research conducted by Elena Catón in 1997 for the Lego Group into some concerns the company had about the demographics of its toys."

-Lego Friends was launched following four years of research.
-In 2008, The Lego Group conducted research about its customer base, which showed that 90% of Lego sets sold were aimed at boys.
+Lego conducted years of additional research about its customer base, which showed that 90% of Lego sets sold were aimed at boys.
 This meant that there was a huge untapped market of girls who were not using Lego.
 A Lego spokesman, Michael McNally reported, "Seeing that the play pattern was really skewing so heavily toward boys, we wanted to understand why.
 We embarked on four years of global research with 4,500 girls and their moms.
 Some of the things we heard were really surprising and challenging in ways that weren't really comfortable for us as a brand."
 The research showed that boys and girls play very differently and construct different worlds of play.
 McNally noted that, "The boys immediately grabbed the figures and the horses and the catapults and they started having a battle".
 By contrast the girls were more focused on the structure.
 "They all looked around inside the castle and they said, 'Well, there's nothing inside'.
 This idea of interior versus exterior in the orientation of how they would then play with what they built was really interesting.
 If you think about most of the Lego models that people consider to be meant for boys, there's not a whole lot going on in there.
 But [the girls had] this idea of, 'There's nothing inside to do.'"

 The Lego Friends line was developed to target the girl's market.
 The Lego Group conducted extensive ethnographic research, which aimed to identify girls' preferences.
-Mauricio Affonso, Friends model designer commented, "One of the main things was they couldn't really relate to the minifigure, it's too blocky.
+Friends model designer Mauricio Affonso commented, "One of the main things was they couldn't really relate to the minifigure, it's too blocky.
 Boys tend to be a lot more about good versus evil, whereas girls really see themselves through the mini-doll.
 They wanted a greater level of detail, proportions and realism."